ds-hwang/yocto-chromium/README.md

+# Yocto Chromium
+Chromium recipes for yocto

 # Introduction

 Let's build Chromium on yocto.
-Both X11 and GBM are built in this doc.
+You can build both X11 and Ozone GBM.
+This recipes is for chromium developers who want to build chromium on yocto.
+You may checkout chromium source in your computer already.
+You will build Chromium using your local source.
+Yocto build system is smart enough to not copy or change your local source.

 Acknowledge: @tmpsantos teach me everything.
-This doc also is copied from https://github.com/otcshare/meta-crosswalk-embedded

 I have experience to build chromium on chrome os and tizen.
 Yocto is way better.
 Yocto doesn't use chroot, so you can keep the source in another partition of storage.